PiedTweet/PiedTweetServer/README.md

 My Class [PIED tới đây](https://www.facebook.com/PiedTeam)

-I'm very grateful for having you as teacher in my life
+We are very grateful for having Lê Điệp as our teacher in our lives.
+Without him, we wouldn't be who we are today.

-Without you, I won't be someone like today

 ---